maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 The ability to place an expression in parens on the right hand side comes from the IBM 5100, a few other dialects also supported this.
+This is allowed in all MAT statements in RetroBASIC.

 McD DATA/BASIC allowed you to use assignment to assign a numeric value to all the slots, `MAT A=5`, or `MAT A=0` without the parens.
 It also allowed you to assign a 1-D to 2-D array and vice versa, in "row major order", meaning that if you `DIM X(5,2),Y(10)` and then `MAT Y=X(2,3)` would copy the value into Y's slot 2x2+3 = slot 7.
 This capability appears in no other dialect, and neither of these features are supported in RetroBASIC.